blade-lang/blade-docs/quick-learn.markdown

 ---

 Type `blade` followed by the path to the file in the terminal. <br>
-Blade scipts use the `.b` extension.
+Blade scripts use the `.b` extension.

 ```terminal
 $ blade /path/to/file.b